sigasi/sigasi_insights/content/manual/eclipse/tools.md

 If you are using Intel Quartus 12.1 or higher, you can use Sigasi Studio as preferred HDL editor.

-If you use the Sigasi Studio/ Intel Quartus integration, you can easily open VHDL files by double clicking on them in Quartus.
+If you use the Sigasi Studio/Intel Quartus integration, you can easily open VHDL files by double clicking on them in Quartus.
 Sigasi Studio will be aware of the entire Quartus project, so that you can perform project-wide searches and navigation actions in Sigasi Studio.